nmetulev/CognitiveInkRecognizer/ShapeTrainer/FirstRun.md

 If you made a mistake, just hit the :x: to clear the canvas.

+To just skip the current shape, hit the :arrows_counterclockwise:

-Each shape will be random and you will be asked to draw the same shape multiple times.
+Each shape will be random and you might be asked to draw the same shape few times.
 The more shapes you draw, the better :)

 Have Fun!